Alice Cooper: 1980s

 In mid-1983, after the recording of DaDa was completed, Cooper was hospitalized for alcoholism again, and cirrhosis of the liver.
 He credits his Christian faith for a recovery doctors described as "miraculous" and he talks of how he did not "recover" but how his addiction was "taken away" by Jesus Christ.
 Cooper was finally stable and sober (and has remained sober since that time) by the time DaDa and The Nightmare home video (of his 1975 TV Special) were released in the fall of that year; however, both releases performed below expectations.
 Even with The Nightmare scoring a nomination for 1984's Grammy Award for Best Long Form Music Video (he lost to Duran Duran), it was not enough for Warner Bros. to keep Cooper on their books.
 By February 1984, Cooper became a "free agent" for the first time in his career.

 Cooper spent a lengthy period away from the music business dealing with personal problems.
 His divorce from Sheryl Cooper was heard at Maricopa County Superior Court, Arizona, on January 30, 1984, but a decision was made by the couple not to move forward with the divorce.
 The following month he guested at the 26th Annual Grammy Awards alongside co-presenter Grace Jones.
+He also returned to his native Phoenix, Arizona: "It was kind of a dramatic move back, because I had just finished my thirteen-year alcoholic career in Los Angeles.
+To me, the Hollywood social scene was nothing but drinking and partying every night."

-Behind the scenes Cooper kept busy musically, working on new material in collaboration with Aerosmith guitarist Joe Perry.
+Behind the scenes Cooper kept busy musically, working on material with Aerosmith guitarist Joe Perry.
 The spring of 1984 was taken up with filming, Cooper acting in the B-grade horror movie Monster Dog, filmed in Torrelodones, Spain.
-Shortly thereafter he reconciled with Sheryl; the couple relocated to Chicago.
+Shortly thereafter he reconciled with Sheryl.

 The year closed with more writing sessions, this time in New York during November with Hanoi Rocks guitarist Andy McCoy.
 In 1985, he met and began writing songs with guitarist Kane Roberts.
 Cooper was subsequently signed to MCA Records, and appeared as guest vocalist on Twisted Sister's song "Be Chrool to Your Scuel".
-A music video was made for the song, featuring actor Luke Perry and Cooper donning his black snake-eyes makeup for the first time since 1979, but neither the song nor the video drew public interest.
+A music video for the song featured actor Luke Perry and Cooper donning his black snake-eyes makeup for the first time since 1979, but neither the song nor video drew public interest.